cotarr/collab-frontend/README.md

 * The database API at "http://localhost:4000/v1/data/iot-data/" checks the access_token and honors the request.

-It is not possible to directly access the API on port 4000 using the browser address bar because the browser does not have an access_token.
+It is not possible to directly access the API on port 4000 using the browser address bar because the browser does not have an valid oauth access_token.

 If the database is running and contains mock data, records can be viewed using a button on the page.
 The data consists of an array of objects in JSON format.
 If the array is empty, it will be